-The policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
+The policy will be available to all members of the Local Academy Committee, and all teaching and non-teaching members of staff.
 Copies of the document will be available to all parents through the school's website and a copy is available in the school office.
 Details of the content of the RSE curriculum will also be published on the school's web site.